drewhamiltonasdf/DrakeTutorials/README.md

 </p>

 #### 005: Hybrid System (WitnessFunction) & Meshcat
+- Here, we just focus on the bare minimum to set up a Hybrid Plant with LeafSystem.
+We visualize this in meshcat without tapping into SceneGraph.
+In the next tutorial we layer in SceneGraph.

 #### 006: Using SceneGraph & Meshcat with Hybrid System
 <p align="center">
 <img src="https://github.com/drewhamiltonasdf/DrakeTutorials/blob/main/imgs/HybridSystem.png">